J. Rex Farrior

-Jewel Rex Farrior Sr. (October 5, 1896 – January 17, 1993) was a college football and baseball player and coach for the Florida Gators of the University of Florida, as well as a lawyer.
+Jewel Rex Farrior Sr. (October 5, 1896 – January 17, 1993) was an American college football and baseball player and coach for the Florida Gators of the University of Florida, as well as a lawyer.
 He became a founding partner in a prominent Tampa-based law firm, and remained one of the biggest boosters of the Gators sports program until his death.

 Early years

-Farrior was born October 5, 1896 in Chipley, Florida to Joseph R. Farrior and Gussie Brown.
+Farrior was born October 5, 1896, in Chipley, Florida, to Joseph R. Farrior and Gussie Brown.
 His father was a physician.

 Farrior attended Hillsborough High School in Tampa, where he played football and baseball, graduating in 1913.
 Future Gator teammate Rammy Ramsdell was in the same class.

 University of Florida

 Farrior is the namesake of Farrior Hall on the UF campus.